JadeMin/mcods/README.md

 # Usage
-Just open `run.bat` then MCods will use default configs and start the web server.
+1. Just open `run.bat` then MCods will use default configs and start the web server.
+2. Let your friends open `http://<IP>:<Port>` in the browser.
+3. Click mod file names to download.

 ## If the `mods` folder has a different name or path
 1. Open editor `run.bat`.